 who weighed as much as three or four men.
 Photo courtesy of

-Now, what about the American mountain lion?
+What about the American mountain lion?

 The American mountain lion, also called the cougar, puma, panther, or catamount, is a highly efficient stalk-and-ambush predator.
 The mountain lion's name is a misnomer since its habitat is quite diverse and not limited to just mountains.
 They can be found on the desert, as well as the plains.
 The American mountain lion has the greatest habitat range of any large terrestrial mammal in the western hemisphere, spanning from the Canadian Yukon to the southern Andes of South America.
 It is the second heaviest cat in the western hemisphere, behind the jaguar.